Do you have an interest in evidence-based policy?

 How to Apply

-A list of available role descriptions are provided below.
-There are team lead roles available for the other ones indicated.
+A list of role descriptions are provided below.

 To apply, please email a short application with the title of the role you wish to apply for and a brief background of yourself and your motivation for applying to contact@cuspe.org.
 Please specify if you are applying for a team lead or team member position.